 Now found only in isolated pocketsPrevious population and distribution

 The first survey of Maui's dolphins in 1985 estimated the total population at 134.
 For example, Maui's dolphins were seen regularly in the Taranaki area in the 1970s.
-Today they are no longer present there.

 Current population and distribution